ksy141/openmscg/docs/source/basics.rst

 Basic Concepts
 ==============

-Introduction to basic concepts used in OpenMSCG.
+This chapter provides a basic outline of the objects and ideas used by openMSCG.

 Units
 -----

-In OpenMSCG, the following units are used:
+openMSCG uses the following units:

 * distance = Angstroms
 * angle = Degrees
-* force = Kcal/mole/Angstrom
+* force = Kcal/mol/Angstrom
 * temperature = Kelvin
-* mass = grams/mole
+* mass = grams/mol

 Topology
 --------

 A topology file defines a group of particles (atoms or CG sites) and their molecular bonding information.
 Different MD software packages have their own file format to define topologies.
-For examples:
+For example:

 * LAMMPS - `LAMMPS Data Format <https://lammps.sandia.gov/doc/2001/data_format.html>`_